nguyenanhnhan/Attire/docs/user-guide/writing-themes.md

-# Create a new Theme
+# Creating a new Theme

-Obviously, you can create as many layouts and theme you want, follow me in every step for doing this.
+Create as many layouts and templates you need in your project.

 ---

-##Create the directory
+##Creating the directory structure

-Create a new directory structure inside the `theme` folder:
+Create a new directory structure inside the theme directory:

 ```
 +-theme/